 Prohibiting challenges on the validity of IPRs

 Prohibiting challenges on the validity of IPRs is also regulated in the IP Guidelines.
-Article 9 of the IP Guidelines provides that a 'no-challenge clause' refers to a clause in an agreement concerning the licensing of IPRs whereby the licensor requires the licensee not to raise challenges to the validity of the licensor's IPRs.
+Article 10 of the IP Guidelines provides that a 'no-challenge clause' refers to a clause in an IPR licensing-related agreement, by which the licensor requires the licensee not to raise challenges to the validity of its IPRs.
 The following factors may be considered in the analysis of the competition exclusion or restriction effect of a no-challenge clause on the relevant market:

 iv Patent pooling